mongodb/specifications/source/crud/crud.rst

      * this option is ignored.
      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
-     * For servers < 3.2, this option is ignored and not sent as maxTimeMS does not exist in the get more wire protocol.
+     * For servers < 3.2, this option is ignored and not sent as maxTimeMS does not exist in the OP_GET_MORE wire protocol.
      *
      * Note: This option is specified as "maxTimeMS" in the getMore command and not provided as part of the
      * initial find command.